ELD Data Transfer Malfunction — Device Cannot Perform Required Record Transfer

 FAQ

-Is a data transfer malfunction the same as an engine fault code?
+Is a data transfer malfunction the same as the records being lost?